apache/incubator-devlake-website/docs/Configuration/Jira.md

 #### Endpoint URL
 This should be a valid REST API endpoint
    - If you are using Jira Cloud, the endpoint will be `https://<mydomain>.atlassian.net/rest/`
-   - If you are self-hosting Jira v8+, the endpoint will look like `https://jira.<mydomain>.com/rest/` The endpoint url should end with `/`.
+   - If you are self-hosting Jira v7+ or v8+, the endpoint may look like `https://jira.<mydomain>.com/rest/` The endpoint url should end with `/`.

 #### Username / Email